Thomas Chase (educator)

-Thomas Chase (1827-1892) was a United States educator and classical scholar.
+Thomas Chase (1827–1892) was a United States educator and classical scholar.
 He was on the faculty of Haverford College and later its president.

 Biography

-Chase was born in Worcester, Massachusetts.
+Chase was born in Worcester, Massachusetts, United States, to Anthony and Lydia (Earle) Chase.
 At nine years of age, he was introduced to Latin; Greek at ten.
 He graduated in 1848 at Harvard University.
 Beginning in 1850, he served as a substitute Latin professor at Harvard for a year, and another year and a half as an instructor, and then a tutor.

 He studied in Europe from 1853 to 1855, at the University of Berlin and the Collège de France mainly, and as a listener at other universities.
 He was professor of Greek and Latin at Haverford College from 1855 to 1875.
 He was elected as a member of the American Philosophical Society in 1864.
-From 1875 to 1886 he was president of Haverford.
-In 1887 Chase was elected a member of the American Antiquarian Society.
+From 1875 to 1886, he was president of Haverford.
+In 1887, Chase was elected a member of the American Antiquarian Society.
 He was a member of the American committee for the revision of the New Testament, and a delegate to the Stockholm Philological Congress of 1889.